Are you a tall rider? Here are 9 things that will sound familiar - Horse & Hound

-OK, so we’ve only limited sympathy for the more Amazonian amongst us, who can hop onto a 16hh horse as easily as climbing a ladder, and look excellent in long riding boots and not at all as if they’re wearing waders.
+OK, so we’ve only limited sympathy for the more Amazonian amongst us, who can hop onto a 17hh horse as easily as stepping on a mounting block, and always look the part in long riding boots.
 But, we concede, they do have a few problems of their own to contend with…

 1. If you ride short you run the risk of kneeing yourself in the chin — well, nearly.
-Your knees are so far forward that you’re practically out of the saddle.
+Your knees are so far forward that they are hanging over the front of the knee rolls, which neatly leads us to…

-2. Say hello to expensive customised saddles that actually fit you and your horse.
+2. Say hello to expensive custom-made saddles that actually fit you and your horse.
 Off-the-peg saddles just don’t seem to do both.
 And while you’re saying hello, say goodbye to what’s left of your bank balance — for the next year while you pay that off…

-3. Even on a 15.2hh, you look like a child that’s massively outgrown his or her first pony.
+3. Even on a 16hh, you look like a child that’s massively outgrown his or her first pony.

 4. Only on a 17.2hh or 18hh horse do you actually look normal.
 Well, from a distance.
 Up close, you’re clearly a giant riding a huge mystical beast.

 5. Feeding the huge mystical beast gets expensive, too.
 Turns out huge mystical beasts eat a lot of hay.
-A lot.
+An awful lot.

 6. Everyone expects you to jump big, on your big horse, no matter how many times you point out that the scale of the jumps has nothing to do with your desire or ability to jump them.
 And that you prefer dressage anyway.